owlchester/kanka/resources/api-docs/1.0/abilities.md

 ### Body

-The same body parameters are available as for when creating a ability.
+The same body parameters are available as for when creating an ability.

 ### Results